bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+-Adaptive websites adapt the webpages width at specific points.
+Responsive websites respond to the webpages width at any point.

 2. Describe what it means to be mobile first vs desktop first.

+-Mobile first means you style the page using min-width as the pages width increases.
+Desktop first means you style the page ising max-width as the pages width decreses.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- It changes the px size of the rem.
+So instead of it being 16px, it equals to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+-Pre-processors are essentially CSS helpers.
+They extend the functions of css while also decreasing repetitive code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-- I think I like Nesting the most because I dont have to keep rewriting.
+I am not yet comforatble with mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.